Judge agrees to postpone Michael Cohen's prison surrender date

 Earlier this month, Cohen’s spokesman Lanny Davis said his client's closed-door testimony before the Senate Intelligence Committee was postponed due to "post-surgical needs."

-Cohen is slated to talk to the House intelligence panel on Feb.
+Cohen is slated to talk to the House intelligence panel Feb.
 28.